dulait/helloworld-crawler/README.md

 scraper.scrape_pages(0, 100)  # Set the desired number of pages; default will be 0, 917
 ```

-After the program executes, a `.csv` file will be generated in the `data` folder of the cloned repo. <br>
+After the program executes, a `.csv` file will be generated in your `Desktop` folder. <br>
 That data can then be used in programs such as MS Excel to easily sort, filter and extract important data.
-You can also view it inside of IDE's such as PyCharm either in text format, or table format.
+You can also view it inside of IDE's such as PyCharm, either in text format, or table format.

 ## Contribute
 All contributors are welcome!<br>
 You know the drill:

-- fork the repository
+- Fork the repository
-- create a new branch for your feature or bug fix: `git checkout -b feature/my-feature`
+- Create a new branch for your feature or bug fix: `git checkout -b feature/my-feature`
-- commit your changes: `git commit -m "appropriate comment"`
+- Commit your changes: `git commit -m "appropriate comment"`
-- push to your branch `git push origin feature/my-feature`
+- Push to your branch `git push origin feature/my-feature`
-- create a pull request explaining your changes and improvements (be as detailed as possible)
+- Create a pull request explaining your changes and improvements (be as detailed as possible)

 ## Author Notes